Literature / The Naked Sun

 - Please Put Some Clothes On: Gladia's first interview.

-- Raised by Robots: It goes without saying that given their aversion to human contact the Solarians simply cannot bear to be around children and robots perform all child-rearing tasks.
+- Raised by Robots: It goes without saying that given their aversion to human contact the Solarians simply cannot bear to be around children and robots perform most child-rearing tasks.
+There still has to be at least one human chaperone to keep them in line, since robots aren't so great at providing discipline.

 - The Reliable One: Dr. Delmarre is something of a deconstruction of this trope.
 Publicly, he is lauded for his unfailing devotion to civic duty: he volunteered for one of the most important but least desirable jobs on the planet, and never once neglected his marital duties, despite being even more anthrophobic than most Solarians.
 Privately, no one really cared for him, as he was also stern and lacking in personality.
 Not to mention his dutifulness probably fostered the impression that he was Holier Than Thou, even if it was only imagined.
 Nevertheless, he did live a life of willful sacrifice, even if that was the only good thing people had to say about him.